anbox-cloud/discourse-docs/installation-quickstart.md

 In preparation for the next steps, please create an overlay file named `ua.yaml` for the deployment process via Juju.

-For the `cs:~anbox-charmers/anbox-cloud` bundle the `ua.yaml` file should look like this:
+For the `cs:~anbox-charmers/anbox-cloud` bundle, the `ua.yaml` file should look like this:

 ```yaml
 applications: